hagemt/libalexandria/README.md

 maintain this transparency.

-Naturally, this can make the base of libalexandria, henceforth referred to as laX (standing for libalexandria X, where X is a short string encoding the implementation language) quite arcane.
+Naturally, this can make the base of libalexandria, henceforth referred to as la, quite arcane.
+(Instances of "la" within code stand for "libalexandria."
+Oftentimes, this prefix may include a few additional characters which encode the implementation language.
+For example, laF_ denotes fortran codes for "la.")
-Through more general use, these procedures will become bound to nodes in the hierarchy of bindings, which will provide myriad interfaces to your wonderful heap of technical wizardry.
+Through more general use, these procedures will become bound to nodes in the hierarchy of bindings, which will provide a myriad of interfaces which you may leverage as you please with your own technical wizardry.

-(As an example, the prefix laF is used to reference .F codes.)

-Note: in general, try to use upper case for X labels.

-Note: the native code for JNI currently does not conform.

 Hopefully, you will agree that there are at least two concerns represented here, and so this division makes logical sense to you.